DIY atlas

 Next, pour yourself a big mug of coffee to sit and trace the outline of each region in Inkscape (or a similar vector graphic editing program) ☕️ We'll walk you through the steps using Inkscape.

-Open up a new image (.svg) in Inkscape, and import the PNG snapshot generated from the above rendered mesh by either clicking ⌘+I
+Open up a new image (.svg) in Inkscape, and import the PNG snapshot generated from the above rendered mesh by either clicking ⌘+I (Mac) or Ctrl+I (Windows), or File > Import.

 We'll use the 'Freehand lines' tool for tracing, which looks like the following along your toolbar: